How to cope if you're suffering from SAD this winter, from lifestyle changes to light boxes

 Enjoy natural sunlight during the day

-It's wise to soak up all that we do have from the great outdoors during winter.
+It's wise to soak up all that we do have from the great outdoors during the colder months.

 "If the lack of daylight hours are affecting your mood, try to make the most of them and get outside when you can.
 Even on a cloudy day, getting outside will help your body to get the light it’s craving," says Kamara.

-That's because SAD is not so much about vitamin D, which we only get from sunshine, but daylight, regardless of if it's sunny or not.
+That's because SAD is not all about vitamin D (though important), which we only get from sunshine, but daylight, regardless of whether it's sunny or not.

 "Whether it’s a morning or lunchtime walk, wrap up warm and get outside in the fresh air to help boost your mood," she urges.